tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 For now, we'll use the `USBMIDI_Interface` because it's probably the one you'll use in your final program.

-You can give the interface any name you want, here, I'll be very original and choose `midi`.
+You can give the interface any name you want.
+I'll be very original and choose `midi`.
 It doesn't matter, and you don't need to use it afterwards, just defining the interface is enough, the Control Surface library will automatically detect and use it.